LoopKit/loopdocs/docs/loop-3/omnipod.md

 The Omnipod Common pairing protocol is the same for all pods.
 The difference is that Omnipod requires a RileyLink compatible device and Omnipod DASH does not.
 There are also slight differences in some of the text and graphics, e.g., Omnipod DASH uses a blue needle cap and Omnipod has a clear needle cap.

-Graphic below shows the Pair Pod screen for Omnipod (left) and Omnipod DASH (right).
+Graphic below shows the Pair Pod screen for Omnipod (first) and Omnipod DASH (right).

 ![pair pod screens for Omnipod and Omnipod DASH](img/loop-3-pair-pod-duo.svg){width="500"}
 {align="center"}